Submitted by Shannon McCallion, RVT & SAVT Financial Officer Typically, at this time of the…

 Submitted by Daniel O’Hara, Second Year VT Student at Sask Polytechnic

 Even at the point where I initially toyed with the idea, I didn’t fully understand the role of an RVT in practice.
 As I started to look into it more, it was enough to make my decision to pursue becoming an RVT a concrete one.
-Doing my volunteer hours to prepare for school, school itself, and working as a Tech Assistant on the weekends have all reaffirmed that decision as the right one to make and given me a new level of respect for all of the RVTs out there.
-Until the last couple of years I hadn’t realized how much they truly form the backbone of veterinary medicine.
+Doing my volunteer hours to prepare for school, the school itself, and working as a Tech Assistant on the weekends have all reaffirmed that decision as the right one to make and give me a new level of respect for all of the RVTs out there.
+Until the last couple of years, I hadn’t realized how much they truly form the backbone of veterinary medicine.

 Coming back to school again as a mature student with post-secondary experience has felt like a boon to this point in my education.
 Although in a way I feel as though I wasted the years before applying to the Veterinary Technology program, it also has given me a solid foundation to work from.
 I came into the program knowing how I learn best, how I need to study, and with a hunger to succeed that I hadn’t previously felt.
 The program has still been a challenge and there’s more to come yet, but I appreciate rather than regret the time it took me to start on this path.

-Despite the challenge of the program, and the extra challenges that the current pandemic has added on to an already difficult program, I couldn’t be happier with my choice to go down the path of becoming an RVT.
+Despite the challenge of the program and the extra challenges that the current pandemic has added to an already difficult program, I couldn’t be happier with my choice to go down the path of becoming an RVT.
 I’m excited to continue forward, especially with practicums coming up in the new year.
 Looking ahead, I’m excited to get the chance to do more in a clinic setting and the opportunities for further learning and improvement that come along with that.
 It finally feels as though we’re more or less in the home stretch of the program, and I’m excited to see what the future holds after graduation and the VTNE.